-- C116 UTINs will help participate in small group discussion with students, answer questions and share their own experiences on successfully completing C117. - UTINs will be assigned one weekly discussion section based on openings in their schedule.
+- B+ minimum required from taking this course or C, H, or J117 previously. - C116 UTINs will help participate in small group discussion with students, answer questions and share their own experiences on successfully completing C117. - UTINs will be assigned one weekly discussion section based on openings in their schedule.
 In discussion, UTINs will guide and facilitate the active participation of students. - UTINs may be asked to make short videos showing worked problems from worksheets or practice exams. - UTIN have the option to provide two office hours each week. - Attend weekly C116 Teaching Teams meetings and complete short teaching-related assignments. - Communicate effectively with the instructor, graduate AI, and peers to ensure that you are teaching information accurately.
 If you have questions, then please ask! - Study course materials so you are able to answer questions correctly.
 You are encouraged to attend C117 online lectures to help refresh any C117 content as needed. - Complete all assignments required for Chem-X371 as listed on Canvas.